Cannabis is called weed for a reason.

 If you are thinking about fluorescent lights, they may make sense for a very small grow of a plant or two.
 Anything larger than that and you would need too many bulbs.

 Even for just one plant, I’d go with LED if possible.
 You’ll get far better results and it is much easier to set up and use an LED fixture than fluorescent bulbs.
-These days, you can get a 300w LED fixture for less than the equivalent fluorescent.

 In terms of how much light to get, a good rule of thumb is to get a minimum of 50 watts of lighting power per square foot of canopy.
 Better, shoot for 65 watts.